Millmer/rag-chatbot-template/README.md

 # rag-chatbot
-This repo is an stripped down version of a RAG chatbot I worked on and deployed.
+This repo is a stripped down version of a RAG chatbot I worked on and deployed.
 It can be used as a template to launch similar things.
-Basic arch can be seen [here](./rag-chatbot-arch.excalidraw.png) or below.
+The basic arch can be seen [here](./rag-chatbot-arch.excalidraw.png) or below.

 It is a fictitious chatbot called "GastroGuru", a bot that can suggest recipes based on ingredients you have at home, dietary restrictions, or desired cuisine.
 It can fetch recipes from a vast PSQL vector database of chunked and embedded information (see [Ingestion Phase repo](https://github.com/Millmer/rag-ingestion-template)), offering cooking tips and alternatives for missing ingredients.

 This repo contains the Backend API and Svelte Frontend for serving the Chatbot.
 We receive and respond to the user requests by streaming the OpenAI responses using `Socket.io`.

+If interested, see the [logs analysis repo](https://github.com/Millmer/rag-chatbot-logs-analysis-notebook), using statistical techniques to cluster the types of questions asked to gain a better understanding of the user's usage of the bot.

-Currently it is set to using the OpenAI model `gpt-3.5-turbo-16k` for chat completion.
-In production you can use whatever model best fits your needs.
+Currently, it is set to using the OpenAI model `gpt-3.5-turbo-16k` for chat completion.
+In production, you can use whatever model best fits your needs.
-**_Note:_** If you use a fine-tuned model, be sure to include it's token limits in the backend config.
+**_Note:_** If you use a fine-tuned model, be sure to include its token limits in the backend config.

 ### Suggested improvments
 - ~~Clean up Socket.io application architecture (it's getting a bit messy)~~